 Map of PREP Institutions(HTML version)

-Analysis of Scholar Outcomes for the NIGMS Postbaccalaureate Research Education Program [PDF, 790KB]
+Analysis of Scholar Outcomes for the NIGMS Postbaccalaureate Research Education Program [PDF]

-NIGMS encourages all institutions interested in applying for PREP grants (new or renewal) to have prospective PIs contact Dr. Anissa Brown or
+Potential applicants for PREP grants (new or renewal) should contact Dr. Anissa Brown or Dr. Laurie Stepanek.

 This page last reviewed on

 Connect With Us: